Proposed expungements of the impeachments of Donald Trump: Analysis

-Impeachment is different because when the House impeaches a president, then it then causes something outside of the House to happen.
+Impeachment is different [than censure] because when the House impeaches a president, then it then causes something outside of the House to happen.
 So my view is that the House can't sort of expunge an impeachment.
 Once it has impeached, the matter is sort of out of the House's hands at that point, which I think makes it importantly different than a censure.